MSDS-6311/Big-Data-Analytics/Assign07.md

 3. Describe the CAP Theorem and how NewSQL database systems shift the tradeoffs between Consistency, Availability, and Partition tolerance.

 ## Submission
-Use the GitHub Classroom link to fork this assignment.
-Edit your answers in this document below and submit through GitHub.
+Print your answers as a PDF document and send to the instructor on Slack.